FZJ-INM1-BDA/siibra-python/docs/developer.rst

 Fetching volumes
 ----------------

+To access the actual image or mesh data from a volume requires explicit fetching.
+The process of fetching typically involves finding an appropriate volume provider, loading the data, and returning the image or mesh data.
+In simple volume objects however, this might only require to return already loaded image data.
+Images are typially returned as Nifti1Image, while meshes are returned as a dictionary including the vertices, faces and sometimes label arrays.

-Fetching volumes occurs in two main stages:
+Fetching from a volume occurs in two main stages:

-1) The determination of the volume by the user
-* The user sets the object they would like to fetch a volume from:
+1) Request of a volume object, such as a template, parcellation map, or other plain image volume.
-    - a space template -> using `get_template()`` which provides a volume template.
+    - sing `get_template()`` which provides a volume template.
     - or a map -> getting the desired map by setting desired specs.
 * The user invokes `fetch()`` method to retrieve the volume from the template or map.
     * template directly access to `volume.fetch()`
     * `fetch()` first goes through `map.fetch()`
-2) Actual retrieval of the volume object by siibra after the user asks for the volume via `fetch()` method.
+2) Actual retrieval of the volume data by siibra after the user asks for the volume via `fetch()` method.
 When `fetch()` is invoked it accesses to corresponding volume provider based on the specifications given by volume index, fragment, z, label, variant, and format.
 According to the source type, the provider invokes the correct class and fetches the data accordingly.

 **Defaults:**